elisedl1/SlicerDeformView/CONTRIBUTING.md

    3.  `Restart` Slicer
    4.  `Choose` the module under *Modules -> DeformView*.

-## Sample Data

-Example data (transformation file; moving and source images) have been included under the `TestData` folder.

 ## Contribute

 If you'd like to contribute, please first refer to the Slicer developer documentation [documentation for developers](https://www.slicer.org/wiki/Documentation/Nightly/Developers)